iotaledger/rosetta-iota/docs/pages/deployment.md

    }
    ```

     Also, make sure that you tell your peers the multiaddress of your HORNET node so that they will be able to mutually tether.
-A multiaddress - as illustrated above - consists of the **address where you deploy the node and the node ID**.
+A multiaddress - as illustrated above - consists of the **address where you deploy the implementation and the node ID**.
 You can find your node ID in the logs when you start the implementation.

 4) Run the implementation in the desired mode: